 Always use the pressure media stated in the module's sticker.
 Using unsuitable pressure media may destroy the pressure module.
-The internal module's sticker is located at the rear of MC5.
-External modules have the sticker on the module itself.

 Never exceed the maximum pressure of a pressure module, be it internal or external.
 The pressure module's maximum pressure is stated on the module's sticker.
 The maximum pressure of external modules is also mentioned in the Instruction Leaflet that is provided with the external module.